fluentmigrator/documentation/articles/extensions/postgres-extensions.md

     .Fillfactor(100);
 ```

-Notes: In case you use Fillfactor without have select B-Tree we are going to assume that you are using B-Tree (the defautl index method) and the release B-Tree index storage.
+Notes: In case you use Fillfactor without have select an index method we are going to assume that you are using B-Tree (the defautl index method) and the release B-Tree index storage.

 ### B-Tree